cbrun/baseliner/README.md

 baseliner
 =========

+This plugin is a prototype to evaluate the following :
+- semantic versionning can be introduced at development time in a large scale team with no effort
+- it can be introduced with no friction regarding existing processes and technologies
+- the technologies which have around makes this quite cheap to setup

+In this spirit this tooling final goal is :
+- apply semantic versioning rules on export-packages automatically
+- no performance overhead at development time
+- the capability to setup and share a baseline description for a whole team (no manual step⁾
+- provide awareness of the changes compatibility for the developper
+- do not replace existing toolchains like Tycho or PDE.

 Eclipse Plugins to enrich MANIFEST.MF's export packages with computed versions

 It automatically updates exported packages versions based on the current API Baseline.